 We proudly offer candidates the opportunity register for full first aid and CPR courses.
 CPR “HCP” provides candidates with the option of registering for either full courses or renewal courses for candidates that need to refresh expiring or expired awards.
 Whether you take your re-certification course with the Lifesaving Society or with workplace approved it does not matter.
 Both first aid and CPR providers offer nationally accredited awards that are of equal value.
 The CPR offered in their courses is derived from the International Liaison Committee on Resuscitation (ILCOR).
 Since they are both follow the same standards provided by this committee re-certifications can be completed with either one, regardless of what certificate you hold (as long as it through a credible provider).
 The same rules also apply to St. Johns Ambulance and the Heart and Stroke Foundation.
-This means, that a candidate can take a workplace approved re-certification course if he or she has a Lifesaving Society certificate.
+This means, that a candidate can take a St Mark James training re-certification course if he or she has a provincially approved certificate.

 The benefits to taking a re-certification course instead of a full first aid and / or CPR course is: